MY STORY · PART 5 · THE EMPIRE

-Su-Kam Power Systems Corporate Headquarters in Gurgaon with Imagine A City Powered By banner
+Su-Kam corporate headquarters in Gurgaon with the slogan Imagine A City Powered By The Sun

 Su-Kam Corporate Headquarters, Gurgaon — “Imagine A City Powered By The Sun.”
 The vision that drove everything.

-In 2005, the Reliance Energy India Power Fund (a Reliance-ADAG and Temasek Holdings joint venture) acquired a 20% equity stake in Su-Kam for Rs 45 crore.
+In 2005, the Reliance Energy India Power Fund — a Reliance-ADAG and Temasek Holdings joint venture — acquired a 20% equity stake in Su-Kam for ₹45 crore.
 This was unheard of in the Indian inverter industry.
 The investment culture for manufacturing companies was just starting — investors had been burned by the dot-com bubble and were now realizing that manufacturing companies with brands could be the future.

 The investors sent me to the US to explore an acquisition.
 I saw a US company functioning for the first time and realized we were good in certain areas but needed to improve in others.
 The deal didn’t mature, but the learning was tremendous — I brought back sample documents, processes, and standards that transformed how Su-Kam operated, especially in R&D.